-To configure TLS using the Configuration File:
+- To configure TLS using the Configuration File: - Use the table below as reference.

 Table 31-1: SIP-over-TLS Parameters

 Parameter Description SIP Transport Protocol [voip/signalling/sip/transport_protocol] Specifies the SIP Transport protocol.
 If using the 'sip' prefix, set to 'TLS' If using the 'sips' prefix, set to 'TCP' TLS Port [voip/signalling/sip/tls_port] Defines the local TLS SIP port for SIP messages.
 Range:1024 - 65535.
 Default:5061. /voip/signalling/sip/enable_sips If signaling protocol is set to TCP and we want to activate TLS, this parameter should be enabled.
 In this case we will use 'sips' prefix instead of "sip:"